 In this case being square is the way to make your life a lot easier!

-Another excellent reason to keep your product images at 1:1 aspect ratio is that the minimum viewport on a mobile device is typically 320px, so a 300x300px image will display nicely with a 10px border either side.
+Another excellent reason to keep your product images at 1:1 aspect ratio is that the minimum viewport on a mobile device is typically 320px so that a 300x300px image will display nicely with a 10px border either side.

 Quirktools Have A Great Device Platform Simulator